mehpree/belly-button-challenge/README.md

 ### Advanced Challenge Assignment (Optional with no extra points earning)
 The following task is advanced and therefore optional.

- - Adapt the Gauge Chart from [https://plot.ly/javascript/gauge-charts/Links to an external site](https://plot.ly/javascript/gauge-charts/Links to an external site). to plot the weekly washing frequency of the individual.
+ - Adapt the Gauge Chart from [https://plot.ly/javascript/gauge-charts](https://plot.ly/javascript/gauge-charts). to plot the weekly washing frequency of the individual.

  - You will need to modify the example gauge code to account for values ranging from 0 through 9.